elucian/bee/syntax/overview.md

 ```

 **notes:**
-* Multiple variables can be modified at once if separated by comma;
+* Multiple variables can be modified all at once when separated by comma;
 * One modify statement can use one single operator ":=" or "::";

 **Examples:**